vernak2539/express-less-middleware/README.md

 	app.use( lessCompiler );
 });

-// other stuff relative to your express app
+// ....other stuff relative to your express app

 http.createServer( app ).listen( 8000 );
 ```